yogh333/starknetjs-signer-ledger/README.md

 # starknetjs-signer-ledger

-implement starknetjs signer interface for Ledger device
+Implementation of Starknet.js Signer interface for Ledger devices